Contents

 .

 Therefore if we use the lowest eight bits, then we can hide a 1 KiB message inside the weights and biases of any neural network that has at least 1,024 parameters.
 Now, unless every message that we might want to embed is exactly 1 KiB long, it is a good idea to also embed the length of the message.
-Budgeting for an extra 8 bytes to store the length as a 64-bit integer, we need 1,032 parameters.

 Embedding information in floats

 Steganotorchy embeds a message in two sections: a header and the content.
-The header consists of a 32-bit integer that encodes the length of the content.
+The header consists of an integer that encodes the length of the content.
 The length provides necessary information for extracting the content.
 Since the content is almost certainly smaller than the information capacity of the model, without the length we wouldn’t know how many bytes to read out of the model parameters.

 This figure shows what the header and the content look like after we embed the letter a